Char Dham Yatra 2023 is open for pilgrims. A negative RT-PCR test report is not mandatory.

 The last helicopter back to Phata leaves at 11:10 AM and those who wish to have an overnight stay at Kedarnath can choose to take this flight the next day.
-Even with a same day return flight, devotees get around 1:30 hours for darshan in the temple.
+Even with a same-day return flight, devotees get around 1:30 hours for darshan in the temple.

 Accommodation options are available at both Phata and Kedarnath.

-Cost for a round trip from Phata-Kedarnath-Phata comes to INR 6500 per person with extra applicable taxes.
+The cost for a round trip from Phata-Kedarnath-Phata comes to INR 6500 per person with extra applicable taxes.
 One way helicopter rides can also be booked subject to seat availability.
 A one-way ticket costs between INR 3,000 to INR 3,500 with applicable taxes.